 - Spiral-bound, laminated copies of local maps.
 They're more durable than paper.

-- A flashlight with fully charged batteries.
+- A flashlight with fully charged batteries or rechargeable lantern.

-- A cell phone and a charger.
+- A cell phone and a power bank.

 - A whistle to signal for help in the case of a crisis.